Aidan1232/PyCraft/README.md

 # What does it include

 This does have built-in discord rich presence along side a launcher with all your needs to play this amazing game

+---

+PyCraft assets are licensed under the PyCraft Asset License.
+See LICENSE for details.